New York Psychologist Licensing

 While you’re earning hours, you’ll need to work at least 16 hours a week to be considered part-time and 35-45 hours to be a full-time worker.
 Part-time employees only need supervision two hours every two weeks while full-timers require two hours weekly.

 If you’re getting your license to practice psychology in New York, you’re only required to take the Examination for Professional Practice in Psychology (EPPP).
-This is a location that doesn’t have a state-specific exam.
+New York does not have a state-specific exam.

 To pass the EPPP, the prospective psychologist must earn a converted score of 75 points.
 The New York State Board of Psychology only counts the candidates score on the Part 1 — Knowledge section of the EPPP.
 Currently Part 2 — Skills isn’t considered necessary per the state code.